Types of Sports Medicine Professionals

 Many primary care physicians are comfortable with diagnosing and providing care for minor to moderate sports injuries.
 For many people, this level of treatment and care is sufficient to get the patient back to normal daily activities.
 However, athletes may need additional care to be able to restore their bodies back to the level of performance they had prior to their injuries.

 Unfortunately, in the HMO system, the primary care physician is the “gatekeeper” for all other health care professionals.
 However, a patient can also request a referral to a sports medicine professional even if his/her primary care physician does not initially recommend it.
-The challenge with referrals to sports medicine professionals in HMO networks is that the specialists tend to be few and far between leading to long wait times for appointments and even longer wait times for surgery if it is necessary.

 For those with preferred provider organization (PPO) insurance, the patient has more immediate options for health care professionals as the patient is able to make his/her appointments directly with different health care professionals without having to go through his/her family physician.
 This does tend to save time in the overall care and treatment of athletic sports injuries.

 Regardless of the type of insurance, understanding what type of professional to see and when to see them will save valuable time.
 This is an important factor especially for those who do not like to be sidelined with sports injuries.

 While a number of allied health professionals can treat injuries, understanding their unique specialties can help speed up the recovery time.
 Below is a list of sports medicine professionals and their areas and levels of expertise.